chkware/chkware.github.io/docs/setup.md

 :::info

-Pipx is a standard PyPi python application manager.
+Pipx is a standard PyPI python application manager.
 Pipx creates separate virtual environment for given installable package.
 So, your system have less side effect.

 :::